tuxnam/Blog/_posts/2023-10-08-Quishing-Computer-Vision.md

   <img src="https://github.com/tuxnam/Blog/assets/18376283/7e5d2374-e6bf-48f7-bde9-f404fddfbddd" width="400px" />
 </div>

-## A recap on Quishing or QRCode Phishing
+## A recap on Quishing or QR Code Phishing

 Quishing, or QR Code phishing, is a type of phishing attack that became more popular since mid-2023.
 It uses a QR Code in an email to trick the victim into scanning it with their mobile device.
 The email pretends to be from a trusted company and tries to persuade the victim to act quickly or emotionally (for example, by offering a reward, asking for a password reset, mentioning a police statement, etc.).
 When the victim scans the QR Code, they are taken (often through several redirections to avoid detection, using open redirects on trusted domains) to a malicious website that steals their credentials or other personal data.